Dian01811/Dian01811.GitHub.io/index.md

 <font size=5><strong>News</strong></font>

-<strong>Dec 16, 2025: Ji gave a poster presentation on [the impact of magmatic recharge on lunar mantle water budget](https://agu.confex.com/agu/agu25/meetingapp.cgi/Paper/1898295) at the 2025 AGU Fall Meeting.</strong>
+<strong>Dec 16, 2025: Ji gave a poster presentation on [the impact of magmatic recharge on lunar mantle water budget](https://agu.confex.com/agu/agu25/meetingapp.cgi/Paper/1898295) at the 2025 AGU Annual Meeting.</strong>

 <strong>Nov 19, 2025: Ji gave a talk on Early Differentiation of the Moon </strong> in the professional development series for K-12 science teachers organized by The Department of Earth, Environmental and Planetary Sciences at Rice University and Houston Independent School District.